nimitzpro/artificial_intelligence/README.md

 ## Installation of Python packages

-1. Install the following if you don't already have them:
+1. Install Python3 if you don't already have it.
+You also need pip and venv but these are part of the latest installations of Python.
-* Python
-* pip
-* venv

 2. Go into your folder:
 ```